RushanM/Deflecta-Software-License/ATTRIBUTION.md

 # Attribution Examples

-> **Important**: This document supplements the [project license](/LICENSE.md), section "1.
+> **Important:** This document supplements the [project license](/LICENSE.md), section "1.
 Authorship and Attribution".
 Proper attribution is a mandatory requirement when using any parts of the project.

 If you use any part of the code or assets from the PROJECT_NAME repository, please attribute the authorship.